 CLELAND WILDLIFE PARK & MT LOFTY SUMMIT TOUR

 Meet some of Australia’s most beloved native animals on this day trip from Adelaide to Cleland Wildlife Park in the Adelaide Hills.
-Learn about koalas, feed wallabies and kangaroos, be amused by wombats and emus, and observe dingos, Tasmanian devils and more.
-Then, visit the Mt.
-Lofty Summit for panoramic views and photo ops.
+Learn about koalas, feed wallabies and kangaroos, be amused by wombats and emus.
+See dingos, Tasmanian devils and more.
+Visit the Mt Lofty Summit for panoramic views over Adelaide.

 Mount Lofty is the gateway to the Adelaide Hills.
 The region is full of quaint villages, world class wineries, and a host of other attractions.
 No matter how you like to spend a day, you can do it in ‘The Hills’.
 Stirling is the first stop beyond Mount Lofty.
 The tree-lined main street is gorgeous in summer and autumn and full of cafes and gourmet food shops.